gabriel-alves-p/movie-junkies/README.md

 - 'Hide' or 'show' images that match the user's score at the end of the quiz.
 This was solved by using 'if' and 'else if' statements with the help of revisiting Code Institute's content.

 - Get an accurate score at the end of the quiz.
-Not solved as of yet.
+This bug was solved by adding a function that is called when the website has no more questions to display.

 ### Outstanding Defects